 The Reno Celtic Celebration showcases these skills in dancers of all ages and abilities on our dance stage both Saturday and Sunday.

-Schedule for 2014
+Schedule Updated for 2016!

 12:00-1:00 Opening Ceremonies and Parade – All Dance Groups in Parade!

 1:45 Truckee Riverdance Company

 2:15 Jessica Nakanishi – Youth Harpist